Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Over his six career matchups against the Falcons, Ingram averaged 61.3 rushing yards per game, 36.8 more yards than his over/under in Sunday's game.
+- Over his six career matchups against them, Ingram has averaged 61.3 rushing yards against the Falcons, 36.8 more than his over/under in Sunday's game.

-- Ingram has had a rushing touchdown in two matchups versus the Falcons, but did not have multiple TDs in either of those games.
+- In two of six games versus the Falcons Ingram has rushed for a touchdown.
+But he did not have multiple TDs in either of those games.

 - Note: Ingram's stats vs. Falcons date back to 2016.

-- Conceding 127.9 rushing yards per game, the Falcons have the 26th-ranked run defense in the NFL.
+- The Falcons have the NFL's 26th-ranked defense against the run, surrendering 127.9 yards per game.

-- The Falcons have allowed 19 rushing touchdowns, 27th in the NFL.
+- This year the Falcons have given up 19 rushing TDs.
+They are ranked 27th in the league in that category.

 Recent Performances